Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 EAP-NOOB {{RFC9140}} uses JSON as encoding.
 Problems of using JSON are discussed in section 2.1 of {{I-D.draft-rieckers-emu-eap-noob-observations}}.

-For this specification, the following encodings have been evaluated:
+For this specification, the following encodings have been considered:

 * Static encoding
   This allows a minimal number of bytes and requires a minimal amount of parsing, since the format and order of the message fields is specified exactly.
   However, this encoding severely affects the extensibility, unless a specific extension format is used.
-  The specification of this protoco of this protocoll also has optional fields in some message types, so this would also have to be addressed.
+  The specification of this protocol also has optional fields in some message types, so this would also have to be addressed.
 * CBOR with static fields (e.g. Array)
-  This approach has a slightly higher number of bytes than the static encoding, but allows for an easier extensibility.
+  This approach has a slightly higher number of bytes than the static encoding, but allows an easier extensibility.
   The required fields can be specified, so the order of the protocol field is static and a parser has minimal effort to parse the protocol fields.
   However, this might be problematic in future protocol versions, when new fields are introduced.
   Like with static encoding, this also requires a mechanism for optional fields in the different message types.